alfar0x/alfar-linea/README.md

     - `yarn install` (Installs project dependencies)
         - if power shell throw en error use `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted` command (just paste it in power shell) as described [here](https://stackoverflow.com/a/49112322) and rerun `yarn install`
 5. Open the project folder in your file explorer.
-6. Create a copy of `.env.example` file and name it `.env`.
-Set the following variable in the `.env` file:
+6. Create a copy of `.env.example` file and name it `.env.prod`.
+Set the following variable in the `.env.prod` file:
    - `NODE_ENV` - Set it to `prod`.

 ## Job Generator